awslabs/amazon-timestream-tools/integrations/flink_connector/README.md

 5. From the `Apache Flink applications` page, choose the application you previously created
 6. Choose `Configure`
-7. Under `Amazon S3 bucket` in `Application Code Location`, choose the S3 bucket that you uploaded the application to in `Step 2`
+7. Under `Amazon S3 bucket` in `Application Code Location`, choose the S3 bucket that the application was uploaded to in `Step 2`
 8. Under `Path to S3 object`, input the path to the application jar file
 9. Choose `Save changes`
-10. Choose `Run` and choose `Rune` again
+10. Choose `Run` and choose `Run` again
 11. Follow **Getting Started** section from [sample data generator](/integrations/flink_connector/sample-data-generator) to send records to Kinesis.
 12. The records now should be consumed by the sample application and written to Timestream table.
 13. Query Timestream table using [AWS Console](https://docs.aws.amazon.com/timestream/latest/developerguide/console_timestream.html#console_timestream.queries.using-console) or AWS CLI: